|

 Contact an Experienced Criminal Lawyer if You’ve Been Charged

 Legal professionals at Gates Law Firm, a criminal defense law office, have years of extensive experience representing those accused of various crimes, and our skilled defense attorneys have consistently yielded positive outcomes for our clients.
-Contact our team today if you need educated counsel and representation for a traffic violation or DWI, drug possession, assault, theft, or other criminal charges.
+Contact our team today if you need educated counsel and representation for a traffic violation or DWI, drug crimes, drug possession, marijuana possession, drug trafficking, white-collar crimes, fraud, assault, theft, or other criminal charges.